activitystream/slate/source/index.md

 The Real-Time Analytics store is always up-to-date (more like up-to-the-second) and is capable of answering ad-hoc queries in an instance.
 Here you learn how to use the simple REST queries as well as to use advanced querying. [more](/analytics.html) (pending)

 ##The AS Event-Type Catalog*
-Activity Stream is building a catalog of predefined event-types.
-When these event-types are used the Observation Engine automatically kicks in and starts producing Observations without any further configuration and tailored dashboards as well as domain specific reports become available.  [more](/as-library.html)
+Activity Stream is building a catalog of predefined actions.
+When these actions are used the Observation Engine automatically kicks in and starts producing Observations without any further configuration and tailored dashboards as well as domain specific reports become available.  [more](/as-library.html)

 \***Please Note:** It may depend on your subscription what observations, dashboards and reports become available to you.